 Hip Care and Treatment at IBJI

-Whether you are just starting out in your hip care journey or need a second opinion for your hip pain, IBJI’s hip surgeons are here to help provide you with the necessary care for your ailment.
-Get the relief you are seeking with the help of IBJI.
+Whether you are just starting your hip care journey or need a second opinion on whether or not you’re a candidate for hip replacement, IBJI’s hip surgeons are here to provide you with the necessary care for your ailment.
+Get the relief you’re seeking with the help of IBJI.

-Request an appointment with an IBJI hip surgeon to discuss treatment options and create an individualized approach to your care.
+Request an appointment with an IBJI hip surgeon to discuss treatment options like arthroscopic hip surgery and create an individualized approach to your care.